ui-schema/ui-schema/packages/docs/src/content/docs/core-renderer.md

 # UI Schema Generator & Renderer

-Components and functions exported by `@ui-schema/ui-schema` for usage within design systems, plugins and widgets.
+Components responsible for the actual rendering of plugins and then finally the widget, using data and functions from the `UI Store` and `UI Meta` providers (or all in one as `UIProvider`)

-Components responsible for the actual rendering of plugins and then finally the widget.
+> ❗ These components will have a breaking change in `v0.4.0`, split up into own modules, [see issue](https://github.com/ui-schema/ui-schema/issues/100)

 ## UIGenerator